Free Domain Name Generator

 Can I check if a domain is actually available?

 This generator provides suggestions based on algorithmic name generation.
-To verify actual availability, you need to perform a WHOIS lookup through a domain registrar.
+To verify actual availability, you perform a WHOIS lookup through a domain registrar.
 We recommend checking availability through registrars like Namecheap, Cloudflare Registrar, or Porkbun, which offer real-time WHOIS lookups.
 Domain availability can change by the minute, so even if a name appears available during your search, it is best to register it promptly if you want it.
 Be cautious about checking availability through lesser-known WHOIS tools, as there have been documented cases of domain front-running where search queries trigger automatic registration of the domains you searched for.
-Sticking to reputable registrars minimizes this risk.
+Sticking to reputable registrars reduces this risk.

 What is domain name squatting?